block/goose/docs/guidance/using-goosehints.md

 # Using `.goosehints` in Goose

 `.goosehints` are text files used within the Goose environment to provide additional context about your project and improve the communication between the developer and Goose.
-Ensuring it understands your requirements better and can execute tasks more effectively.
+The use of `goosehints` ensures that Goose understands your requirements better and can execute tasks more effectively.

 >[!TIP]
 > **Developer toolkit required**